aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/conversion/save-spreadsheet-as/_index.md

 }
 ```

-## Error Handling
+### Error Codes

-- **400 Bad Request**: Invalid URL.
+- **400 Bad Request**: Invalid Apose.Cells Cloud API URI.
-- **401 Unauthorized**: Authentication failed or no credentials provided.
+- **401 Unauthorized**: Invalid access token.
+Or invalid client id and secret.
-- **404 Not Found**: Source file not accessible.
+- **404 Not Found**: The spreadsheet file not accessible.
-- **500 Server Error**: An anomaly occurred while obtaining conversion data.
+- **500 Server Error**: The spreadsheet has encountered an anomaly in obtaining calculation data.

-## Usage Scenarios

-## Key Features and Benefits
+## Why should you use the Save Spread API?

-- **Cloud-Based Conversion**: Access and convert spreadsheet files in cloud storage to desired formats (e.g., XLSX, PDF, CSV) without local downloads.
+- You can convert cloud files to different formats anytime and anywhere.
-- **Efficient Data Handling**: The API minimizes data transfer by performing conversions remotely and enhances security by keeping sensitive data within the cloud infrastructure.
-- **Convenience**: Simplifies the conversion process by managing everything in the cloud.
+- Development can be quickly completed through the existing SDK.

+## How to Use the Convert Table to Json API with SDKs?

-## OpenAPI Specification
+### OpenAPI Specification

 The [OpenAPI Specification](https://reference.aspose.cloud/cells/#/ConversionController/SaveSpreadsheetAs) defines a publicly accessible programming interface, allowing you to carry out REST interactions directly from a web browser.

-## Excel API SDK
+### Use Aspose.Cells Cloud SDKs

-Using an SDK is the best way to expedite your development process.
-SDKs handle low-level details, allowing you to focus on your project tasks.
+Using the SDK is the best way to accelerate development.
+The SDK handles the underlying details, allowing you to simply implement save cloud spreadsheet/Excel as another format file for cells with minimal code.
 Please check out the [GitHub repository](https://github.com/aspose-cells-cloud) for a complete list of Aspose.Cells Cloud SDKs.

-The following code examples showcase how to make calls to Aspose.Cells web services using various SDKs:
+The following code examples demonstrate how to make calls to Aspose.Cells web services using various SDKs:

 {{<tabs tabTotal="8" tabID="1" tabName1="C#" tabName2="Java" tabName3="PHP" tabName4="Ruby" tabName5="Node.js" tabName6="Python" tabName7="Perl" tabName8="Go" >}}
 {{<tab tabNum="1" >}}